-- 22.3 Petitions may be presented at a meeting of the Council in accordance with the Council's approved Petitions Scheme (attached to this Constitution at Part 26). - 22.4 Petitions may be considered in conjunction with the Council's arrangements for Deputations, detailed separately below. - Unless the Mayor decides otherwise, not more than 15 minutes will be allowed to deal with all Petitions presented at a given Council meeting.
+- 22.3 Petitions may be presented at a meeting of the Council in accordance with the Council's approved Petitions protocol. - 22.4 Petitions may be considered in conjunction with the Council's arrangements for Deputations, detailed separately below. - Unless the Mayor decides otherwise, not more than 15 minutes will be allowed to deal with all Petitions presented at a given Council meeting.